TexasLAN/documents/board_orders.md

 * Must be a registered 501(c)(3) non-profit organization.
 * Any contribution would not create a conflict of interest with any member of the Fraternity.

+## Board Order IV.
+Election Process

+* Elections shall occur on the second to last General Meeting of the semester.
+* Applications for the election shall open 2 weeks before the election.
+* Applications will close prior to the third to last General Meeting of the semester.
+* Discussions of the candidates will occur on the third to last General Meeting of the semester.
+    * During that meeting, all elected positions will be discussed in order, as described by the Bylaws.
+    * Each candidate of the current position will have 5 minutes to give a speech.
+    * After each speech is given, all candidates of the position must leave the room and the rest of the membership will have 5 minutes to talk about the candidates.